uber/kraken/docs/INTEGRATEWITHHARBOR.md

                 password: "XXXXX"
 ```

-You should add more configuration about TLS if the domain name of your Harbor use a private-signed SSL certificate.
+You should add more configuration about TLS if the domain name of your Harbor use a self-signed SSL certificate.
 It will throws a X509 error if not.

 ```
     backends: